 The Situational Judgement Test, or the SJT, is the 5th and therefore last section of the UCAT.
-It is comprised of 66 questions (down from 69 in 2022) and you’ll have 26 minutes to solve them.
+In 2024, it is comprised of 66 questions (down from 69 in 2022) and you’ll have 26 minutes to solve them.
 Although 66 may sound like a lot, the SJT is considered by most to be the least time-pressured section of the UCAT.

 The Situational Judgement Test, as you can infer from the name, will test your ability to make decisions in situations in a clinical context.
 In other words, you need to know how you should behave in a certain situation as a doctor or a medical student.
 This may sound serious, but the SJT on the UCAT tests if you only have a very basic clinical intuition, there is not a lot of background knowledge required.
 Having said that, there are a number of rules that you should follow on the Situational Judgement Test.
 Have a look at the section below: